ensolvers/ensolvers-cicd/README.md

 - [ECS-With-LB](templates/ECS-With-LB.yaml): Provisions a ECS cluster with an ALB for balancing traffic.
 By default, an nginx Docker image is configured for testing purposes

+## Docker images

+This repo features a set of Docker images that we use for different purposes - from deployment and general task to running apps in production.

+Documentation can be found [here](/docker/README.md)

 ## Spring Boot app deployment in AWS Elastic Container Service